 Jules Chéret’s poster advertising the Théâtre Optique (Optical Theatre) immortalized a momentous convergence of technology, culture, history, and art with the 1892 debut of Emile Reynaud’s praxinoscope at the Musée Grévin in Paris.
-Reynaud presented his Pantomimes Lumineuses, the world’s first animated films, using his innovative moving picture system.
-Among the three short films Reynaud screened through his praxinoscope was Pauvre Pierrot (Poor Pierrot), based on the timeless archetypal love triangle featured in many Commedia dell’arte pantomimes, from which the Pantomimes Lumineuses likely received its namesake.
+Reynaud presented his Pantomimes Lumineuses, the world’s first animated films, using his innovative system which projected light through moving pictures to offer illuminated pantomimes.
+Among the three short films Reynaud screened through his praxinoscope was Pauvre Pierrot (Poor Pierrot), a story of Pierrot courting Columbine based on the timeless archetypal love triangle featured in many Commedia dell’arte pantomimes.

 Paper measures 8 9/16 x 12 7/16 inches.
 Extremely minor surface abrasion in margins, only visible under certain lighting conditions.
 Image remains impeccaple, will frame beautifully.
 This piece is presented in an archival-quality rag mat and arrives accompanied by a certificate of authenticity.

 Notable museum collections containing this work include: Metropolitan Museum of Art, New York City (41.12.119) (Large-format version); Museum of Fine Arts, Boston (2012.8034) (Small lithographic version on cardstock); Detroit Institute of Arts, Michigan (73.63) (Large-format version); Science Museum Group (Large-format version)

 Notable museum collections featuring works by Jules Chéret include: Musée d'Orsay, Paris; Metropolitan Museum of Art, New York City; Museum of Modern Art, New York City; Art Institute of Chicago; Museum of Fine Arts, Boston; Detroit Institute of Arts, Michigan; Smithsonian American Art Museum, Washington D.C; and more.